b-init/ImagePaste/README.md

 # ImagePaste

-A simple _Blender_ add-on to paste your images from the clipboard to various places in the _Blender_ and vice versa, copy them to the clipboard so you can take them anywhere.
-It works with _Blender_ 2.80 and above.
+A simple _Blender_ add-on to paste images from the clipboard to various places in _Blender_ and copy them to the clipboard to be pasted anywhere.
+Works with _Blender_ 2.80 and above.

 ## Installing